• Skip to primary navigation

 The Display Screen Equipment (DSE) regulations (1992) are in place to help employers maintain a safe environment for employees to work on DSE and support their health.
 Employers’ responsibilities include ensuring employees are trained in the safest way to use DSE and that all DSE workstations are set up correctly for all employees, as well as encouraging users to take regular breaks from using DSE.

-Praxis42 DSE training for Display Screen Equipment (DSE) complies with the Health and Safety DSE Regulations for all organisations with employees who regularly use DSE.
+Developed by ergonomic specialists and health and safety consultants, Praxis42 DSE training for Display Screen Equipment (DSE) complies with the Health and Safety DSE Regulations for all organisations with employees who regularly use DSE.

 Our in-depth IOSH Approved DSE training is designed to help employees understand how DSE can affect physical health and well-being.
 It offers practical guides on achieving and adopting good workstation posture and correctly establishing ergonomic working conditions.

-Our IOSH Approved course covers common health issues such as eye strain alongside numerous order conditions like musculoskeletal disorders (MSDs) and fatigue.
+The course covers common health issues such as eye strain alongside numerous order conditions like musculoskeletal disorders (MSDs) and fatigue.
 It helps workers understand the effects of poor posture on health with step-by-step teachings on adjusting chairs and screens alongside guides to create safe and practical working environments.

 Primary Sidebar